OpenMedTech-Lab/Lab-website/index.md

 {% capture text %}

-We have created affordable technologies that improve mobility, independence, and quality of life for people with disabilities, particularly in low- and middle-income countries.
+We have created affordable technologies that improve mobility, independence, and quality-of-life for people with disabilities, particularly in low- and middle-income countries.
 By making rehabilitation and assistive technologies more accessible, we help unlock opportunities for participation in education, employment, and community life.

 {%
   include button.html